OCAAlliance/AES70-OCC-sphinx/source/Control Classes/OcaMediaClock3.rst

     .. _ocamediaclock3_classversion:

-    .. cpp:member:: static const OcaClassVersionNumber ClassVersion = 1
+    .. cpp:member:: static const OcaClassVersionNumber ClassVersion = 3

+        Identifies the interface version of the class.
+Any change to the class definition leads to a higher class version.
+This property is an override of the **OcaRoot** property.

         This property has id ``1.2``.

-    .. _ocamediaclock3_availability:

-    .. cpp:member:: OcaMediaClockAvailability Availability

-        Availability of media clock.

-        This property has id ``3.1``.

-    .. _ocamediaclock3_timesourceono:

-    .. cpp:member:: OcaONo TimeSourceONo

-        ONo of time source that drives this media clock.

-        This property has id ``3.2``.

-    .. _ocamediaclock3_offset:

-    .. cpp:member:: OcaTimePTP Offset

-        Offset of media clock time from reference time.
-Note: For RTP-based media transport networks, this value is NOT the RTP time offset.
-RTP time offset is an implementation detail that is out of AES70's scope.

-        This property has id ``3.3``.

     .. _ocamediaclock3_currentrate: